 People often equate going abroad for a semester with being too expensive and this statement is only partially true.
-For African-Americans that notion likely comes up a lot more often as a deterrent for college students.
-There are a number of resources available to help students afford studying abroad including funds from your home university, a potential host university or study abroad program and other organizations that support international study.
+For African-Americans, that notion likely comes up a lot more often as a deterrent for college students.
+There are a number of resources available to help students afford to study abroad including funds from your home university, a potential host university or study abroad program, and other organizations that support international study.

 Some study abroad organizations have scholarships or grants available for minorities and first-generation college students, for example Diversity Abroad has several scholarships to increase the different types of students studying abroad.
 Also, depending on where you choose to study the cost of living and the semester tuition may be lower than spending a semester at your home university.
 No matter what the cost is to study abroad, once you’re serious about going abroad start saving as soon as possible because the more you save the better.